tldr-pages/tldr/pages/common/ppmflash.md

 > Brighten a PPM image file.
 > More information: <https://netpbm.sourceforge.net/doc/ppmflash.html>.

-- Brighten a PPM image by the fraction `falshfactor`:
+- Brighten a PPM image by the fraction `flashfactor`:

 `ppmflash {{flashfactor}} {{path/to/file.ppm}}`